Building political power for animals.

 Research, narrative & culture

-Funding rigorous policy research, media projects, and cultural work that shifts how the public thinks about animals.
+Rigorous policy research, media projects, and cultural work that shifts how the public thinks about animals.

 Mostly by invitation.